 Before I list the genes, let me explain a bit about what the statistics mean.

-First, a genome-wide study (GWAS) is going to show the more common variants that are linked to a phenotype.
+First, a genome-wide study (GWAS) is going to show the more common variants linked to a phenotype.
 This type of study usually won’t include mutations that may be important but are only found in a small percentage of the population.
 Recent serology studies are showing that most people who have the virus are asymptomatic.
 If 94% (NY numbers announce by Cuomo) to 99% of people are asymptomatic[ref], rare genetic variants may be really important here, especially when it comes to younger people who have COVID-19 symptoms.

 The research lists the ORs (odds ratios) for the variants.